technofocus-pte/agntcAIaccdepth/Day 1/Day-1-Build-Agents-with-Copilot-Studio/Ex-1-Explore-Copilot-Studio-Agent-Builder.md

   The Describe tab allows you to create an agent using plain language.
 As you provide information conversationally, the agent's name, description, and instructions update continuously to refine the agent's behavior.
 This experience provides a rich yet simple natural language way to create a customized agent.
 After you create an agent, you can return to the agent and use the Describe tab to update it using natural language.

-  You build agents in plain language by answering the questions the agent builder asks.
+  You build agents in plain language by answering the questions the lite experience asks.
 The builder progressively updates the agent in each turn of the conversation, and changes are saved automatically.
 You can make updates to the agent in any turn of the conversation.
 Changes to the agent's name, description, and instructions update automatically.
 However, you can't add an icon or knowledge sources directly from the Describe tab.
 Use the Configure tab to add an icon, knowledge sources, or capabilities.

     ![image](media/image2.png)